Wenape/fview-infinitescrollview/README.md

 }
 ```

-count: provides the current number of children within the scroller (may be usefull to take in account when calling an API)
+count: provides the current number of children within the scroller;